sammy-kablammy/.config/quick_reference/git_quick_reference.md

 # GIT QUICK REFERENCE

-explanations of common git commands because they are named terribly i'm considering restructuring this file to be based on use case instead of command
+explanations of common git commands because they are named terribly. i'm considering restructuring this file to be based on use case instead of command

 # misc tips